TanushAI4M/FiftyOne-CVAT/README.md

 ```

 ### 3. Navigate to the FiftyOne Folder
-Move to the directory where FiftyOne files are stored:
+Move to the directory where FiftyOne files are stored or where this directory has been cloned:
 ```bash
 cd /home/ai4m/FiftyOne-CVAT/
 ```